Hockey comes to Beijing, with Bettman, a billionaire and Beckham

 “It’s very definitely at the first stages,” said Canucks president Trevor Linden.
 “And that’s exciting as well.
 They have so much potential, so much opportunity.”

-The league may possess a Yao Ming-like star to drive millions of Chinese people into its arms.
+The league may not possess a Yao Ming-like star to drive millions of Chinese people into its arms.
 But the NHL has the most powerful man in China, president Xi Jinping, who is overseeing a nation-wide pursuit of wintersports participation ahead of the Beijing Olympics in 2022 — and who, it is widely believed, has a personal fondness for hockey.

 “He’s behind this, and when he gets behind things the country moves in that direction pretty quickly,” said Mark Dreyer, a Beijing-based sports analyst who runs the Sports Insider website.